Whitehall: Government buildings

 Scotland Yard, the headquarters of London's Metropolitan Police Service, was originally located in Great Scotland Yard off the north-eastern end of Whitehall.
 The buildings had been lodgings for the Kings of Scotland, on part of the old Palace of Whitehall's grounds; by the 19th century, Little and Middle Scotland Yard had been merged into Whitehall Place, leaving only Great Scotland Yard.
 No. 4 Whitehall Place had become vacant by the 1820s, which allowed Sir Robert Peel to use it as the main headquarters when forming the police in 1829.
 It was formally named the Metropolitan Police Office, but became quickly known as Great Scotland Yard, and eventually Scotland Yard.
 The buildings were damaged in a series of bombings by Irish nationalists in 1883, and an explosion from a Fenian terrorist attack on 30 May 1884 blew a hole in Scotland Yard's outer wall and destroyed the neighbouring Rising Sun pub.
 The headquarters was moved away from Whitehall in 1890.

 Downing Street leads off the south-west end of Whitehall, just above Parliament Street.
 It was named after Sir George Downing, who built a row of houses along the street around 1680 leading west from Whitehall.
 Following a number of terrorist attacks, the road was closed to the public in 1990, when security gates were erected at both ends.
 On 7 February 1991, the Provisional IRA fired mortars from a van parked in Whitehall towards No. 10, one of which exploded in the gardens.

 Additional security measures have been put in place along Whitehall to protect government buildings, following a £25 million streetscape project undertaken by Westminster City Council.
 The project has provided wider pavements and better lighting, along with installing hundreds of concrete and steel security barriers.

 Richmond House, at No. 79, has held the Department of Health since 1987.
-The building is scheduled to be a temporary debating chamber from 2025, while the Houses of Parliament undergo a refurbishment and modernisation programme.
+The building was scheduled to be a temporary debating chamber from 2025, while the Houses of Parliament undergo a refurbishment and modernisation programme.